 Thank you for your interest in adopting a rescue pet from the Louisiana SPCA!
-Every animal that adopts a human is spayed or neutered, fully vaccinated, microchiped and heartworm tested.
-Each adoption also includes a free trial of pet insurance, bag of Hill’s Science Diet food and dogs receive a discount on our training classes.
+Every animal that adopts a human is spayed or neutered, fully vaccinated, microchipped and heartworm tested.
+Each adoption also includes a bag of Hill’s Science Diet food and dogs receive a discount on our training classes.

-Due to COVID-19 all adoptions are currently by appointment only.
-To make an adoption appointment at either campus click here.
 Please know that our adoptions are done on a first-come, first-serve, basis and we do not place holds on animals.
-During your adoption appointment you will only be able to visit with the available animals at the specific campus you select.
 During your visit we will talk with you about the animals you’re interested in and find the best match for you and your family.
 Once a match is made you can take your new pet home!

 If you’re unsure about an animal being a perfect fit try our sleep over option where you can bring an animal home for 72-hours to make sure it’s a great match.
 If not, you can bring them back and select another available animal.